 - 1. The views testing has been carried out using an existing situation 3D model supplied by Z mapping.
 Please note that for some long distance views, the buildings in the foreground and / or background may be missing due to the limited coverage of the 3D model.
 Recent development may also be missing from this model.
 New developments in and around the station will also affect the visibility of the taller buildings. - 2.
-For the purpose of this study, the taller buildings are represented by two identical cylindrical objects 60 metres high from the average ground level (which equates to between 82 metres AOD and 84 metres AOD) in their vicinity and with a diameter of 20 metres.
-A building height of up to 60 metres from average ground level has been considered for assessment because an initial views assessment has indicated that tall buildings up to 60m high could be located in specific locations (see Section A below) with limited impact on LVMF strategic views.
+For the purpose of this study, the taller buildings are represented by two identical cylindrical objects 60 metres high from the average ground level in their vicinity and with a diameter of 20 metres.
+A building height of up to 60 metres has been considered for assessment because an initial views assessment has indicated that tall buildings up to 60m high could be located in specific locations (see Section A below) with limited impact on LVMF strategic views.
 The 3D cylindrical forms are not suggested building forms.
 They have been used because they appear of similar width when viewed from any side.
 The design and architecture of the buildings could affect their visibility. - 3.
 The following indicative locations for tall buildings up to 60m high have been assessed-

-Location 'A' is'A' is at the South-West Corner of the new Euston Station at the junction of Cobourg Street and Euston Street.
+Location 'A' is 'A' is at the South-West Corner of the new Euston Station at the junction of Cobourg Street and Euston Street.